Leadership Styles

 The visionary approach is ideal for situations during periods of change and in particular for startup companies.
 It requires that the team figure out how to implement what the leader wants, and so is very different from the commanding style (see below).

-To develop the visionary style, L&D courses can include:
+To develop the visionary style, L&D courses can focus on:

 Coaching